YorkJia/cMQTT/README.md

 ========
 cMQTT is a free software library to implement the MQTT Client.

-The functions included in the library have been derived from the MQTT Protocol Reference Guide which can be obtained from [link](https://mqtt.org)
+The functions included in the library have been derived from the MQTT Protocol Reference Guide which can be obtained from [MQTT web](https://mqtt.org)

 The license of cMQTT is LGPL v2.1 or later.